Skip to main content

 • A suspected fraudulent transaction

-• The goods or services provided were not as described, were defective, or were not received by the cardholder
+• The goods or services weren’t as described, didn’t arrive, or were faulty

-• The card was not valid at the time of the transaction (e.g., before the valid date or after the expiry date)
+• The card wasn’t valid at the time (before its start date or after its expiry)

 Did this answer your question?